xterminal86/noise2d/README.md

 Use 1 or 2 to change between static and animatied modes.
 Use '+' or '-' to change animation speed.
 Use 'C' to change color scheme.
 Use 'G' to toggle gradients type (static mode only).
 Press 'H' to toggle debug gizmos.
 Press 'F' to toggle between fast and precise draw.
+Press 'N' to toggle between circular / noise gradient vectors.
+Press 'I' to toggle noise interpolation mode (noise gradients only).
 Press LMB to check noise value under cursor point.
 'Escape' to quit.